- What Is a Normal Umbilical Cord?

 - Foetal echocardiogram

-Can a Single Artery Umbilical Cord Affect Your Baby?
+Can a Single Umbilical Artery (SUA) Affect Your Baby?

-While in some cases there are no complications, in others there are risks to the baby and its development.
+While in some cases there are no complications, in others there are risks involved.
+The condition could affect foetal development and lead to birth abnormalities.
 Single umbilical artery complications do not necessarily harm your baby.
 However, certain risks that the baby is exposed to are:

 - Preterm labour